Portal to Elliot Concord River Preserve, Three Stage Lenticular Print, 33.75 x 82 in, 2025.

-Portal to Elliot Concord River Preserve is a trompe-l’œil three-stage lenticular public art intervention by Dan Vlahos, Senior Lecturer of English and Media Studies at Bentley University.
-This work is currently installed in the lower level of Bentley’s Lindsay Hall—just footsteps from the University’s Film and Media Studies Lab.
-This work was funded through a private research grant from the Academic Advisory Council for Signage Research and Education (AACSRE)—a 501(3)c not-for-profit organization founded in 2015.
-The three images used to generate this portal were captured on a nature trail within the Elliott Concord River Preserve in Carlisle, MA.
+Portal to Elliot Concord River Preserve is a large-scale (33.75 x 82 in) door-sized trompe-l’œil three-stage lenticular public art intervention.
+This work is currently installed on the campus of Bentley University in the lower level of Lindsay Hall—just footsteps from the University’s Film and Media Studies Lab.
+First proposed as an image-shifting “door to nature,” the project was funded through a private research grant from the Academic Advisory Council for Signage Research and Education (AACSRE)—a 501(c)(3) not-for-profit research organization founded in 2015.
+The photographic images used to generate the portal were captured on a nature trail located within Elliott Concord River Preserve in Carlisle, MA.
+A case study[1] documenting the project, methods, and outcomes was published in the Interdisciplinary Journal of Signage and Wayfinding.

 Media—